-- You can go to Weill Cornell Duplicating Department's Print Shop or use an online site to prepare your Poster.
+- You can use an online site, FedEx, Staples etc. to prepare your poster.
 You can submit poster printing costs for reimbursement to IMSE if your budget allows. - Please print your posters in color.
 IMSE will provide the actual easel boards, tacks, and tape.

-MS4 Clinical Elective - Spring International Fellows Reception Poster Guidelines
+International Fellows Reception Poster Guidelines